What is Hyperbole? Examples & Definition in Literature

 While a hyperbole can sometimes be a simile, the difference between hyperbole and simile is that a hyperbole is so exaggerated that it cannot be taken seriously.

 For example, the simile that “it’s hot like an oven out there” involves a bit of exaggeration, but not necessarily that much.
 Water boils at 212 Fahrenheit, for example, so comparing summer temperatures (which can easily be over 100 degrees) to something twice as hot is mild exaggeration.
 But if I said “it’s as hot as the surface of the sun out there,” then I’ve just used a hyperbole, because the sun is over 10,000 degrees Fahrenheit!
-This extreme exaggeration is what makes hyperbole and simile differ.
+This exaggeration is what makes hyperbole and simile differ.

 Hyperbole vs. idiom